stephyi/HomeCandleAcademySite/README.md

 # HomeCandleAcademySite

-This is a primary school website.
+This is a primary school website.View the site at homecandleacademy.co.ke